qamarian-inc/amanda/README.md

 # Amanda

-Amanda is a framework for developing cloud applications.
-This framework is based on Golang's package "net/http"; in other words, it's an HTTP-based framework.
-This framework comes with components like logger, alert raiser (a component that helps send 'distress notification' emails to the admin), and DBMS connection pool manager; in other words, all you possibly need to do, is to add more services.

-## Using Amanda

-Using this framework is as simple as downloading its source code, adding more services to the source code, then compiling the code, to produce your cloud application.

-> In case you don't understand what is meant by a service, a service is a function that serves an HTTP request.
-See shutdown\_Manager (in file cx\_Shutdown\_Manager.go), to see how services are designed.

-After adding your desired services, remember to modify the constants in file "cz\_Global.go", as appropriate, then register those new services, as appropriate.

-> Registering a service is done by adding it to either variable software\_Service or admin\_Service, both of which can be found in file "cz\_Global.go".
-See file "cz\_Global.go", for an example.
+Amanda is a framework for developing cloud applications, and it is HTTPS-based.
+This framework takes a form quite different from many other frameworks.
+Rather than existing as a package that is imported, the framework is a software on its own.
+It can be turned into a custom cloud application, by expanding its capabilites and/or adding services to it.

+The framework comes with useful components like logger, and alert raiser.
+The alert raiser is a component which can be used to send 'distress emails' to the admin of a cloud application.
+For instances, if something happens at runtime and requires immediate attention of the admin, the alert raiser can be used to send an email to the admin.
+The framework furthermore supports the use of configuration file.

+Before doing anything with this framework, ensure all constants in file "cx30.Global.go" have been modified as appropriate.